The point - Harpers Ferry

 LOOKING FOR THE BEST HARPERS FERRY HIKING TRAILS?

 The historical small town of Harpers Ferry has plenty to offer – civil war attractions, 19th-century museums, hole-in-the-wall restaurants, and the most amazing hiking trails!
+Dylan and I enjoyed exploring the trails in this dainty town on a day trip from DC!

 Bordering Virginia and Maryland, Harpers Ferry is located in West Virginia where the Potomac and Shenandoah rivers meet.
 The hiking trails surrounding Harpers Ferry have got it all.
 From rocky heights, rich forests, and deep ravines, you’ll have plenty of views to choose from on your visit.

-11 Harpers Ferry Hiking Trails of 2023: Overview
+11 Best Harpers Ferry Hiking Trails: Overview

 After you spend your morning learning about the town’s fascinating history, head to one of these hiking trails to take in the scenery at Harpers Ferry!

-11 Best Harpers Ferry Hiking Trails (2023)
+11 Best Harpers Ferry Hiking Trails

 Harpers Ferry is a prime location for hiking the Blue Ridge mountains.
 Depending on where you hike, you could visit three states in one day!
 All hiking trails in Harpers Ferry are open from sunrise to sunset.

-1. Bolivar Heights
+Bolivar Heights

 Bolivar Heights is one of the best Harpers Ferry hiking trails if you’re interested in Civil War history.
 In this area, you’ll walk among civil war terrain and see Cannon and earthworks.
 You’ll also learn about civil war strategies as you pass through the wayside exhibits along the trail.